 Writing your report promptly is very important.
 Generally, late reports suffer double jeopardy - in addition to deduction of late points, they are usually of lower quality than those turned in promptly.
 For maximum effectiveness your report should be done while the experiment is still fresh in your mind.
-In order to encourage you to write the report as soon as possible after doing the experiment, we require you to submit the report and journal one week after finishing the experiment.
+In order to encourage you to write the report as soon as possible after doing the experiment, we require you to submit the report one week after finishing the experiment, BEFORE the next lab period starts.
 Late reports will be penalized ten points for each day they are late.

-You are to upload your journals and reports (one file each) to Collab in pdf form (no other formats accepted).
-The site is configured so you each have a "Drop Box" where you can exchange documents with your TA.
+You are to upload your reports to Collab in pdf form (no other formats accepted).
 Please make sure that you name your files with the following convention: